pankajgithup2025-cmd/PreTrainedLeafDiffusion/README.md

 4) .ipynb (Training and generation code from scratch to get actual Pretrained model after suffcient epochs)

 All trained up to 1000 epochs on mango leaf disease dataset.
+For Training (Fintuning) for healthy leaf image one can use PreHealthy pretrained model files and for diseased plant leaf image one can use PreAnthracnose files.
 ---
 How to Use